We are not supporting this browser

 A healthy diet

-You must make sure you’re getting the right nutrients and have around 2,000 calories a day.
+You must make sure you’re getting the right nutrients and have around 2,000 calories a day (more if you are breastfeeding).
 However, whilst you need to have the right nutrients, you can keep your fat intake down, which may help with weight loss.
 Choose low-fat, high fibre foods and swap biscuits for fresh fruit when it comes to snacking.
 And watch what you drink, you’d be surprised how much sugar can be hidden in drinks.

 Losing weight and exercising when breastfeeding